 That's only 1.36% of TOTAL burglaries that utilize either picking a lock or shimming.

 Note that I'm not using these numbers to say that malicious lock picking isn't a problem.

-And even more so, if we again look above at Table 7, the most common means of unlawful entry is simply due to criminals walking through an unlocked door or window — no tools needed.
+And even more so, if we again look above in Table 7, the most common means of unlawful entry is simply due to criminals walking through an unlocked door or window—no tools needed.

-But these are the statistics, what about the reasoning behind it?
-Why don’t criminals utilize lock picking more as a means of entry?
+But these are the statistics; what about the reasoning behind them?
+Why don't criminals utilize lock picking more as a means of entry?

 It's actually more obvious than you may think!